darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

    _Important, Attach the roles exactly as described.
 Otherwise, you might have trouble deploying models to AWS DeepLens._

-   If any of the lists do not have the speified role, find that role in step 4, follow the directions to create the role, choose Refresh IAM roles, and return to where you were in step 5.
+   If any of the lists do not have the specified role, find that role in step 4, follow the directions to create the role, choose Refresh IAM roles, and return to where you were in step 5.

 6. Choose Next.
 7. On the Download certificate page, choose Download certificate, then choose Save File.
 Note where you save the certificate file because you need it later.